Notice of 2020 Annual General Meeting of Axfood Aktiebolag

 Special majority requirement

-A resolution by the Annual General Meeting in accordance with points 16 b and 17 is valid only if it has the support of shareholders representing at least nine-tenths of the number of votes and shares represented at the Annual General Meeting.
+Resolutions in accordance with points 17b and 18 are valid only if they have the support of shareholders representing at least nine-tenths of the number of votes and shares represented at the Annual General Meeting.
+A resolution in favour of the Board’s recommendation according to point 19 requires that it has the support of shareholders representing at least two-thirds of the number of votes and shares represented at the Annual General Meeting.

 Shares and votes